h4harris/IOS_health_data/README.md

 Analyze & get benefit from iPhone health data for daily life style and better health

 ## Purpose
-The actual purpose of this repo is to fulfil an acadamic task.
+The actual purpose of this repo is to fulfil an academic task.
 Below are that high level tasks being done here, i.e:

 Parsing apple native health data, performing data processing, analysis, gaps, feature engineering, forecasting and finally improving health statistics and life style {data wrangling}